raganwald/javascript-allonge-six/manuscript/markdown/Instances and Classes/extends.md

 A> We obviously want to do all of a `Queue`'s initialization, thus we called `Queue.prototype.constructor.call(this)`.
 But why not just call `Queue.call(this)`?
 As we'll see when we wire everything together, this ensures that we're calling the correct constructor even when `Queue` itself is wired to inherit from another constructor function.

 So what do we want from dequeues such that we can call all of a `Queue`'s methods as well as a `Dequeue`'s?
-Should we copy everything from `Queue.prototype` into `Deque.prototype`, like `extend(Deque.prototype, Queue.prototype)`?
+Should we copy everything from `Queue.prototype` into `Deque.prototype`, like `Object.assign(Deque.prototype, Queue.prototype)`?
 That would work, except for one thing: If we later modified `Queue`, say by mixing in some new methods into its prototype, those wouldn't be picked up by `Dequeue`.

 No, there's a better idea.
 Prototypes are objects, right?
 Why must they be Plain Old JavaScript Objects?
 Can't a prototype be an *instance*?